blob1807/cc_date/README.md

   -a, --add             Add 2 or more CC Dates
   -s, --sub             Sub 2 or more CC Dates
-  -m, --multiple        Multiple 2 or more CC Dates -d, --divide          Divide 2 or more CC Dates
-  -f, --valid-formats   Prints all valid input formats -c {string,digits,decimal,human}, --convert {string,digits,decimal,human}
+  -m, --multiple        Multiple 2 or more CC Dates -d, --divide          Floor Divide 2 or more CC Dates -f, --valid-formats   Prints all valid input formats -c {string,digits,decimal,human}, --convert {string,digits,decimal,human}
                         Convert from String, Digits & Decimal Dates to String,